wp-plugins/signature-watermark/readme.txt

 You can set your watermarks to always be a specific percentage of the target image.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugin/signature-watermark-ultra/">**Upgrade to Signature Watermark Ultra**</a> for advanced
+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/signature-watermark-ultra/">**Upgrade to Signature Watermark Ultra**</a> for advanced
 watermark features including:

 * Manually Apply Watermarks to Images Previously Uploaded
 * Fully Adjustable Text and Image Watermark Positions
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
-* Priority Support License
+* Lifetime Priority Support and Update License